edgarcancinoe/T3003B_IntelligentRobotics/README.md

 ```math
 J = \frac{4}{3}ma^{2}
 ```
-For this case since it is a uniform rod, the centr of mass is located at the centre of the rod, then:
+For this case, since it is a uniform rod, the center of mass is located at the center of the rod.
+Then:

 ```math
 a = \frac{l}{2}